NavigationContentFooter

 This tutorial accompanies the fourth video demonstration in our series to help users get started with Kubernetes.
 We walk you through Kubernetes fundamentals for beginners.
 In this installment, we show you how to add storage to your Scaleway Kubernetes Kapsule.

 First, we address the question of why we might need to add storage to our cluster, comparing persistent storage with system storage, and digging into stateless vs. stateful applications.
-We then show how to create a stateful application in a cluster via a StatefulSet object, which provisions persistent storage via a PersistentVolumeClaim, which in turns provisions and manages storage using the Scaleway Block Storage product.
+We then show how to create a stateful application in a cluster via a StatefulSet object, which provisions persistent storage via a PersistentVolumeClaim, which in turn provisions and manages storage using the Scaleway Block Storage product.

 Previous videos in this series covered the basics of containers and Docker, deploying an app with Kapsule, and adding a Load Balancer.